AllanNiwagaba/UgandaCoffeeExports/README.md

 - **YoY% Exports Volume Growth**
   ```%YoY(Qty) = DIVIDE([TotalQty(60kg bags)]-[Prev.yrCoffeeQty],[Prev.yrCoffeeQty])```

-## Results
+## Findings
 ### Export Performace overview

-- Uganda has exported over 33 Million 60kg bags of coffee, generating approximately $5,343.61 Million in revenue from 2020 to Apr 2025.
+- Uganda has exported over 33.08 million 60kg bags of coffee, generating approximately $ 5,343.61 Million in revenue between Jan 2020 and Apr 2025.

+- On average, Uganda exports 5.47 million bags with an annual revenue of $ 890.60 million selling at an average unit price of $ 3.36.

+- Overall Annual growth, Uganda exported 6.36 million bags of coffee in 2024 compared to 5.49 million bags in 2020, translating to 15.86 % increase between 2020 and 2024.

+- YoY % growth; by Apr 2025, Exports volume had grown by 27.95% YoY, while revenue had grown by 58.24% YoY and the Unit price by 11.53% YoY increase.

+- By continents, Europe received the largest share of Uganda’s coffee exports (64.24% of total volume), followed by Africa (18.2%) and Asia (12.59%) of the total export volumes

+- Top countries were Italy (11.5 million bags, 34.92%), Germany (4.24 million bags, 13.24%) and Sudan (3.54 million bags, 10.79%) of the total export volume.

+## Type of Coffee

-- Robusta accounted for the majority of coffee export (28 Million bags), contributing 85.53% of total volume and $4,315 Million in revenue.
+- Robusta accounted for most coffee exports (28.05 million bags), contributing 85.53% of total volume and $4,315 Million in revenue.

-- Arabica, while lower in volume, had a significantly higher average unit price ($3.99) compared to Robusta ($2.55).
+- Arabica, while lower in volume (4.75 million bags), had a significantly higher average unit price ($3.99) compared to Robusta ($2.55).
-- Overall, Uganda exported 6.36 million bags of coffee in 2024 compared 5.49 million bags in 2020, an 15.86% increase.

-#### Coffee Grades & Types

-  - Among Robusta grades, Screen 15 was the most exported, with over 13.23 Million bags, generating $2,087.5 Million in revenue followed by Screen 12 and Screen 18.
+#### Robusta

+- Screen 15 was the most exported (13.23 million bags translating to 40.33% of the total export volume) and 47.16 % of the total Robusta coffee exports.

+- Screen 12; 4.3 million bags, 13.10 % of total export volume and 15.32 % of Robusta exports

+- Screen 18; 3.93 million bags, 11.97% of total export volume and 13.99% of Robusta exports

+##### Destination:

+- Italy ~ 10.43 million bags, 37.18%

+- Germany ~~ 3.54 million bags, 12.61%

+- Sudan ~~ 3.53 million bags, 12.59%

+#### Arabica

-  - For Arabica, Drugar was the most exported, with 2.1 million bags generating $434,682,493 in value, followed by Wugar and Bugisu AA
+- Drugar was the most preferred grade with total export volume 2.05 million bags, 6.26% of the total export volume and 43.22 of Arabica export.

+- Wugar; 545K bags, 1.66% of the total export volume and 11.50% of Arabica export.

+##### Destination:

+- Italy ~~ 1.02 million bags, 21.55%

+- U.S.A ~~ 624.29K bags, 19.47%

+- Germany ~~ 804.21, 16.94%

+- Belgium ~~ 526.11K bags, 11.06%

-### Export Trends
+## Export Trends

 ##### Comparing periods (YOY%)
 ###### Export Volumes